libremfg/rhize-docs/content/explanations/isa-95-diagrams.md

 It is a highly simplified view of some flows described in parts 2 and 4 of the standard.
 Each entity in the diagram carries information in multiple dimensions, including:
 - The entity's position in the resource model (as show by vertical orientation and color)
-- Its relationship to other objects
+- Its relationship to other entities
 - Its role in the integration of systems across level 3 and level 4 of the standard.

 {{< notice "note" >}}